Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \begin{definition}[Weave for Type 1] The weave associated to a Type 1 column of a GP-graph $\bG$, which consists of $n$ parallel horizontal lines, is $\n(\w_{0,n})$, where $\w_{0,n}$ is the standard reduced expression for the longest element in a symmetric group $S_k$. \end{definition}

 It is important to note that the $s_i$-transpositions labeling the strands of $\n(\w_{0,n})$ depend on the simple transpositions that generate the symmetric group $S_{[a,b]}$ associated to that specific region (see Subsection \ref{ssec:GPgraph}).
 Due to the appearance of lollipops in the GP-graph, the different symmetric groups $S_{[a,b]}$ that we encounter (as we read the GP-graph left to right) have varying discrete intervals $[a,b]$.
-This was illustrated in Figure \ref{fig:ElementaryRegions_ExampleLabeled}.